Lemmod/SmartSimpleBot/README.md

 **Like the scripts?**

-All my scripts will be free to use , if you want to support me you feel free to donate! =)
+SSB is free to use , if you want to support me you feel free to donate! =)

 **USDT**